2.3 Material Accounting Policies

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.

-significant unobservable inputs and valuation adjustments.
+The Company has an established control framework with respect to the measurement of fair values.
+In estimating the fair value of an asset or a liability, the Company takes into account the characteristics of the asset or liability if market participants would take those characteristics into account when pricing the asset or liability at the measurement date.
+The management has overall responsibility for overseeing all significant fair value measurements and it regularly reviews significant unobservable inputs and valuation adjustments.
 If third party information, such as broker quotes or pricing services, is used to measure fair values, then the valuation team assesses the evidence obtained from the third parties to support the conclusion that these valuations meet the requirements of Ind AS, including the level in the fair value hierarchy in which the valuations should be classified.
 Fair value for measurement and/or disclosure purposes in the financial statement is determined on such a basis, except for leasing transactions and measurements that have some similarities to fair value but are not fair value, such as net realisable value in Inventories or value in use in Impairment of Assets.

 The estimated fair value of the Company's financial instruments is based on market prices and valuation techniques.
 Valuations are made with the objective to include relevant factors that market participants would consider in setting a price, and to apply accepted economic and financial methodologies for the pricing of financial instruments.
 References for less active markets are carefully reviewed to establish relevant and comparable data.

-The fair values of the financial assets and liabilities are included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in forced or liquidation sale
+The fair values of the financial assets and liabilities are included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in forced or liquidation sale.

 m.
 Cash and cash equivalents

-The Company considers all highly liquid investments, which are readily convertible into known amounts of cash that are subject to an insignificant risk of change in value, and have maturities of less than 3 months from the date of such deposits, to be cash equivalents.
+The Company considers all highly liquid investments, which are readily convertible into known amounts of cash that are subject to an insignificant risk of change in value, and have original maturities of less than 3 months from the date of such deposits, to be cash equivalents.
 Cash and cash equivalents consist of balances with banks which are unrestricted for withdrawal and usage.

-o.
+n.
 Earnings per equity share (EPS)

 Basic earnings per share is computed by dividing profit or loss attributable to equity shareholders of the Company by the weighted average number of equity shares outstanding during the year.
 For the purpose of calculating diluted earnings per share, the net profit or loss for the year attributable to equity shareholders and the weighted average number of shares outstanding during the year are adjusted for the effects of all dilutive potential equity shares.

-p.
+o.
 Equity share capital

 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
 Equity instruments issued by the Company are recognised at the proceeds received, net of direct issue costs.